saurabh1088/notes/iOS/Networking/URLLoadingSystem.md

 2. One can handle timeout for each request by using URLRequest's *timeoutInterval* property.
 Default value is 60 seconds.

+## QnA

+### An iOS app was downloading some data using URLSession, what will happen if user puts app to background?
+### Will the download continue?
+If the app was using URLSeesion with a configuration object not configured for background tasks, then the download task will be suspended.
+To allow an iOS app to have background uploads or downloads capability, one needs to create `URLSessionConfiguration` using type method `background(withIdentifier:)`.
+When a session object is created configured with `URLSessionConfiguration` created with `background(withIdentifier:)`, it allows session object with capability to hand over control of uploads or downloads to system, with system taking those in separate process.
+This capability allows an app to continue uploads/downloads with app moving to background or even if it gets terminated.
+- NOTE : Suspended tasks are not resumed automatically once app returns to foreground, one need to handle resuming any suspended tasks if required.

+### An iOS App was downloading some data using URLSession, what will happen when app is terminated?
+### Does it makes any difference if the app is terminated by user or by system?
+If the app was using URLSeesion with a configuration object not configured for background tasks, then the download task will be cancelled.
+To allow an iOS app to have resume uploads or downloads after quit, one needs to create `URLSessionConfiguration` using type method `background(withIdentifier:)`.
+When a session object is created configured with `URLSessionConfiguration` created with `background(withIdentifier:)`, it allows session object with capability to hand over control of uploads or downloads to system, with system taking those in separate process.
+This capability allows an app to continue uploads/downloads with app moving to background or even if it gets terminated.
+- NOTE : This behaviour applies only if the app was terminated by system.
+If user themselves terminate apps, then upload and downloads tasks get cancelled.
+- NOTE : System, if terminates app, will not automatically relaunch it.
+Any upload or download tasks which were terminated and were correctly configured to have background performance capabilities will be resumed once user opens app again.

 ## TODOs

 - [ ] 1.
 Instruments to analyze HTTP Traffic